Save Time With These Clever Dusting Tips

-Have I piqued your interest yet? ;-) Oh, and when you’re done dusting check these other home cleaning hacks will save you time.
-But for now, let’s get dusting!
+Have I piqued your interest yet? ;-) Then let’s get dusting, shall we?
+(Oh, and when you’re done dusting, be sure to check out these other home cleaning hacks that will save you time!)

 1. Use Fuzzy Socks To Sweep